Sentia/zai-payment/examples/batch_transactions.md

 ## Overview

-The batch transaction endpoints are available **only in the prelive environment** and are used to simulate the batch transaction lifecycle for testing purposes.
+The batch transaction endpoints allow you to work with batch transactions in both prelive and production environments.
+The prelive-specific endpoints are used for testing and simulation.

-These endpoints allow you to:
+### Available Operations

-1. Export pending batch transactions to the "batched" state
+1. **List Batch Transactions** - Query and filter batch transactions (all environments)
-2. Move batch transactions to the "bank_processing" state
+2. **Export Transactions** - Export pending transactions to batched state (prelive only)
-3. Move batch transactions to the "successful" state (which triggers webhooks)
+3. **Update Transaction States** - Move transactions through processing states (prelive only)

 ## Configuration